vferat/pycrostates/CONTRIBUTING.md

 - [Fork the Pycrostates Repository](https://github.com/vferat/pycrostates/fork) on Github.

-- Clone your forked repository
+- Clone your forked repository locally.

-- [OPTIONAL] create a new branch on which you will make your changes
+- [OPTIONAL] create a new branch on which you will add your changes.

 - [OPTIONAL] create a new environment, for example with Anaconda: